nv-edwli/llm-router/deploy/workbench/README.md

   <img src="static/2.png" style="width:60%;"/>
 </p>

-1. On the Project Dashboard, select **Initialize Project** under project container and wait for the process to complete.
+1. On the Project Dashboard, select **Initialize Routers** under project container and wait for the process to complete.

-    * This process will download the router model from NGC and move your inputted API Key to the config file for the LLM Router blueprint.
+    * This process will download the router models from NGC for the LLM Router blueprint.

 <p align="center">
   <img src="static/3.png" style="width:60%;"/>